riley-resonator/nwcns-serif/home_support.md

 All services may be done in home by our technicians.
 Same day and after hours services are always available.
 Simply call to setup an appointment right in your home.

 ## Data Backup and Recovery
 Never lose your files again with backup and recovery solutions we can provide you.
-External hard drives or usb flash drives are simple and effective ways to ensure your data is safe.
+External hard drives or USB flash drives are simple and effective ways to ensure your data is safe.
 In addition to setting up backup solutions, we can to recover data already lost due to a recent virus or hardware malfunction.

 ## Virus/Spyware/Malware Detection and Removal
 If your computer was running well and suddenly took a turn for the worse, you may have a virus, malware or spyware on your computer.
 We can restore your computer like new by removing unwanted programs or malware.
 We can also install and equip you with the most effective anti virus/malware software available.
 This will remove any of these types of issues as well as protect you going forward.
 We will also teach you how to avoid having these types of issues.